Fluid Topics Fluid Topics Blog Best Practices

 There are several people, processes, and technologies involved in creating and maintaining up-to-date company knowledge.

 When producing knowledge content about the company’s products or services, typically technical writers work closely with subject matter experts to develop detailed documentation.
-Similarly, product teams create various produce guides and charts that contain valuable information.
+Similarly, product teams create various product guides and charts that contain valuable information.
 These different teams use various authoring tools to produce their content, from MS Word to a CCMS, CMS, or other solution.

 Beyond product knowledge, there are other teams that produce internal company knowledge like HR, Legal, and even IT teams.
 But for now, let’s focus on the lifecycle of technical product knowledge.